-The underwriters initially propose to offer the shares directly to the public at the public offering price set forth on the cover page of this prospectus supplement and to certain dealers at a price that represents a concession not in excess of \$0.3664 per share below the public offering price.
+The underwriters initially propose to offer the shares directly to the public at the public offering price set forth on the cover page of this prospectus supplement and to certain dealers at a price that represents a concession not in excess of \$0.4000 per share below the public offering price.
 After the initial public offering of the shares, the offering price and other selling terms may be changed by the underwriters.

 The following table provides information regarding the per share and total underwriting discount that we are to pay to the underwriters.
-In addition, our investment advisor has agreed to bear \$1,527,000 or \$0.6108 per share, of the underwriting discounts and commissions (sales load) in this offering, which is also reflected in the following table and will not be subject to reimbursement by us.
-These amounts are shown assuming both no exercise and full exercise of the underwriters' option to purchase up to 375,000 additional shares from us.
+These amounts are shown assuming both no exercise and full exercise of the underwriters' option to purchase up to 420,000 additional shares from us.

-10tai

-Without Total with
+Total Without Total with

-Exercise of Full Exercise
+Exercise of Full Exercise of

-Over- of Over-

-Per Share allotment Allotment
+Per Underwriters' Underwriters'

+Share Option Option

-Underwriting discount payable by us on shares sold to the public \$ 0.00 \$ 0 \$ 0
+Underwriting discount payable by us on shares sold to the public \$ 0.6660 \$ 1,864,800 \$ 2,144,520

-Underwriting discount payable by our investment advisor on the shares sold to the public \$ 0.6108 \$ 1,527,000 \$ 1,756,050

-We estimate that the total expenses of the offering, excluding the underwriting discount, will be approximately \$225,000.
-Our investment advisor has agreed to bear \$169,159 of our offering expenses in connection with this offering, which will not be subject to reimbursement by us.
+We estimate that the total expenses of the offering payable by us, excluding the underwriting discount, will be approximately \$225,000.